TanguyAndreani/dragonruby-install/README.md

 -rw-r--r--  1 user user      81 Jul 31 00:16 VERSION.txt
 ```

 In this folder, the two binaries I need are `dragonruby` and `dragonruby-publish`.
+The game you develop
+is in the `mygame` directory.

 The first one is used to run games and the other to publish games on itch.io or just to package them.